 "The way we count the number of deaths in Belgium aims to give us the best view of the situation," said former interfederal spokesman Emmanuel André.
 "In Belgium, we count both deaths confirmed by a laboratory test and suspected coronavirus deaths.
 We count deaths in the hospital network, but also in the community and particularly in care homes.
 This approach can set us apart from other countries.
 We will maintain this system which we think is very complete.
 We will continue to separate out the different categories."

 How are the tests done?

-Belgium is currently testing about 11,000 people per day, said federal minister Philippe De Backer.
+Belgium is currently testing about 10,000 people per day - and has done 900,000 tests since the outbreak began.
 "We could perform up to 45,000 tests per day but hopefully we will not need to reach this capacity if we hold the virus by the skin of its neck and don't let go," he said.
 So far, more than 250,000 tests have been carried out in Belgium since the epidemic began.

 How is Belgium handling this?

 Two federations representing Belgian nurses are taking legal action against the Belgian state and federal health minister Maggie De Block, claiming they acted negligently during the coronavirus crisis.
 The National Federation of Belgian Nurses (FNIB) and the Federation of Independent Belgian Nurses claim medical staff, especially nurses, were put in danger and that Belgium showed a lack of preparedness and foresight.
 They point to a shortage of protective gear, a lack of systematic testing of healthcare workers and little psychological support.
 Some 56 nurses have registered as civil claimants in the class action.
 The federations said they tried to alert the minister and the authorities to "difficult and dangerous situations", adding: "All of these attempts were unsuccessful."